mistring/hilton/README.md

 #### Error Handling

-This Android app uses concepts from **MVVM** and **Clean Architecture** and **Dependecy Injection** (via "Hilt", to help build apps at scale), with error handling included.
+This Android app uses concepts from **MVVM** and **Clean Architecture** and **Dependency Injection** (via "Hilt", to help build apps at scale), with error handling included.
 For example, the Domain Layer (Use Cases) uses try/catch blocks to surround calls to the database or network.
 If an error occurs, they are wrapped in a `Resource` object, and passed back to the ViewModel and View for handling.
 Successful database and network calls are also wrapped in a `Resource` object, together with the appropriate data from the call.
 These try/catch blocks are also operating within the context of a Coroutine so as not to block the responsiveness of the UI.

 The UI will display errors if there is a Network Timeout, or if the Query is invalid, or if there are Database issues.
 This provides a responsive app that handles back-end errors gracefully.